 Change preferred GPU for apps on Windows 11

-To change the default GPU an app should use on Windows 11, use these steps:
+To change the default GPU for apps on Windows 11, use these steps:

 Open Settings on Windows 11.